 In the top-right corner of the screen, move your cursor over My eBay.
 From here, a drop-down menu will appear, where you can click on the Purchase History box.
 You will now be taken to a screen with your eBay purchase history, so you can see everything you’ve purchased (and cancelled) with your eBay account.

 Your items will be sorted from the top of the page to the bottom as such: “Orders,” “Cancelled Orders,” “Cancelled Invoices,” and “Returns and Cancelled Orders.”
 In your current orders section (at the top), located the item you are interested in tracking.
 A long number will appear in brackets below the item, and if you click on it, you will receive the status of the order that item is a part of, so you’ll know approximately when it will arrive.

-Anyway, that's a bit of information about how you can track your eBay orders!
-If you need to learn about cancelling your orders or bids on eBay, be sure to check out our step-by-step tutorials on how to cancel an eBay order, or how to cancel your bid on eBay.
+That's a bit of information about how you can track your orders!
+If you need to learn about cancelling your orders or bids on eBay, be sure to check out our next step tutorial on how to cancel an eBay order.
+We also have an article that will show you how to cancel a bid on eBay.